 The Elephant Age is the unit of measurement on the platform that shows a student’s improvement.
 When Gabriel started the program, he was at an Elephant Age of 10 years (and his actual age was 12 years old).
 He liked how he was able to track his progress from the beginning, and in a tangible, practical way (not like in his school with stickers or buttons).

 He also liked seeing how many years he was gaining on the platform, and equally, how he and his mom could review his work after his sessions.
-Each parent in the program has access to their child’s progress through email reports.
+Each parent in the program has access to their child’s progress through email reports and on their personalized dashboard.
 There, they can see what concepts their child is understanding, what concepts they’re struggling with, and how they can be the best possible coach.

 Cynthia knew that Gabriel wanted to look at the results with her, and plan dedicated times for him to play and for them to review his work.
 The suggested time for the platform is 10 minutes a day for 3 days a week, but Gabriel got an extension to sometimes 30 minutes a day because he loved it so much.

 Having a structure with the math program not only helped Gabriel start moving back up in math, but it gave him a reason to work hard.
 He saw his improvements in real-life numbers, and worked with his mom to grow at an astronomical rate to show to his teachers.